 Nico Iamaleava injury update: Tennessee QB's status vs. Georgia

-“We anticipate having him back for next week,” Heupel said, adding that the decision to sit the quarterback was a “precautionary measure at halftime.
-Feel like we’ll be ready to roll Saturday.”

-That news should allow Vols fans to breathe a sigh of relief after watching their quarterback deal with what appeared to be a serious injury that forced him out of action.
+Tennessee Vols quarterback Nico Iamaleava has been medically cleared by doctors and is expected to play in Saturday’s game against Georgia, according to multiple reports.

-Iamaleava didn’t return to play in the second half of Tennessee’s eventual win against Mississippi State after taking a hard hit late in the first half of action.
+Iamaleava missed the second half of last week’s win against Mississippi State after suffering what was called an upper body injury, and was placed in concussion protocol over the last few days.

-Tennessee didn’t disclose the nature of Iamaleava’s injury, but he landed hard on his right side after a hit from Bulldogs defender Isaac Smith.

-Prior to the injury, Iamaleava was 8 of 13 passing for 174 yards and 2 touchdown passes while adding 22 more yards on 4 carries.
+Tennessee initially listed Iamaleava as questionable in the SEC availability report, but his name was not mentioned by the team in the most recent report leading into the weekend.

+Iamaleava took part in football practice during the week, including the team scrimmages, leading to optimism from the coaching staff that he would be able to start on Saturday.

 -